nikhilw/sarathi/README.md

 Sarathi is a rest client for microservices.
 It is modelled similar to probably the most popular rest client of this sort in Java world: Feign (spring-cloud-feign) and its load balancer: Ribbon (spring-cloud-ribbon), both from Netflix and fall under spring cloud project.

-### NOTE: named as such or not, this software is still alpha!

 ## Installing
 ```npm
 npm install --save sarathi